ostatni5/tk-2022/README.md

     Then:
     $ python -m pip install -r requirements.txt

-Running the body node from the root directory:
+Running the style node from the root directory:

     $ python -m ./style_server